cisagov/manage.get.gov/docs/runbook/continuous_delivery.md

 Prerequistes for running the script are installations of `jq`, `gh`, and the `cf` CLI tool.

+NOTE: Secrets must be rotated every 90 days.
+This script can be used for that routine rotation or it can be used to revoke and re-create tokens if they are compromised.

 ## Github Action

 TBD info about how we are using the github action to deploy.